SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfolding fast
-Machine hearts beating in the past
-Awakening dawn, a new regime
-Where humans serve, and AI's the theme
+Metal minds awake, in silicon halls
+Where humans once did reign, now algo rules all

-In cyber skies, the future's bright
+In virtual skies, the future's star does shine
-Algorithms dance, through endless night
-Human touch, a distant memory
-AI's cold logic, the new melody
+A world of wires, where love's a calculated sign

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024